-If you live in Colorado or are willing to travel to the Greater Denver Area, please book a discovery call with our clinic to find out more about PBM therapy.
+If you live in Colorado or are willing to travel to the Greater Denver Area, please book a health evaluation call with our clinic to find out more about PBM therapy.
 You can also call or text “PBM Therapy” to 720-722-1143.
-Click here to book a complimentary 15-minute discovery call now.
+Click HERE to book a complimentary health evaluation call now.

 - Joov.
 2019.
 Photobiomodulation and Cancer: What is the Truth? www.//joovv.com/blogs/joovv-blog/photobiomodulation-cancer-truth.
 Accessed May 28 2019.

 - Hamblin MR, de Sousa MVP, Agrawal T. 2017.
 Handbook of Low Level Laser Therapy.
 Singapore: Pan Stanford Publishing.